aerogear-attic/aerogear-simplepush-server/server-netty/README.md

 #### ack-interval
 This is the interval time for resending un-acknowledged notifications.
 Default is 60000 ms.

+#### notifier-max-threads
+This is the maxium number of threads that will be used for handling notifications.

 #### sockjs-prefix
 The prefix/name, of the SockJS service.
 For example, in the url _http://localhost/simplepush/111/12345/xhr_, _simplepush_ is the prefix.